• Skip to main content

 Unfortunately, unless we ran out of blueberries, I usually only made blueberry muffins.
 Don't get me wrong, I love a good blueberry muffin, but some days call for even more indulgence.
 Some days call for chocolate.

-Actually this day called for all the chocolate!
-I wanted every bite to be an "I'm having chocolate cake for breakfast" kind of bite.
-I used my Buttermilk Muffins recipe as a base and I incorporated a really good quality cocoa powder, bittersweet chocolate chunks, and semisweet mini chocolate chips to really declare that my Bakery Style Triple Chocolate Muffins are indeed the chocolate muffins you've been waiting for!
+For this recipe I used my Buttermilk Muffins recipe as a base and I incorporated a really good quality cocoa powder, semi-sweet chocolate chunks, milk chocolate chips, and mini chocolate chips, but then I stuffed them with balls of frozen chocolate ganache that melt as the muffins bake around them, and I gotta say, they are indeed the chocolate muffins you've been waiting for!

 These muffins are jumbo sized muffins, baked in a standard size muffin pan.
 Lining the pan with parchment muffin liners and filling them to the top with batter guarantees those oversized muffins you've been eyeing in the bakery case.
 Get ready for oversized flavor too!